-And, while there are dozens of other strange roadside attractions that I have yet to visit, I thought I’d take a minute and share the 10 strangest that I’ve come across so far.
-As I continue my PA travels, I’m sure I’ll pull over for many, many more great roadside oddities in Pennsylvania.
+And, while there are dozens of other strange roadside attractions in PA that I have yet to visit, I thought I’d take a minute and share the 10 strangest that I’ve come across so far.
+As I continue my travels, I’m sure I’ll pull over for many, many more great roadside oddities in Pennsylvania.
 So, look for a future update to this list!

 For now, here are the 10 strangest Pennsylvania roadside oddities I’ve come across so far:

 The Haines Shoe House in York County